Landowner Solutions

 - Historically manipulated, straightened, eroded, or channelized streams.

-- Areas where wetlands were drained or manipulated for agricultural purposes and/or stream and wetland buffer vegetation was removed.
+- In areas where wetlands were drained or manipulated for agricultural purposes, stream, and wetland buffer vegetation were removed.

-- Property is located within areas identified as essential habitat for endangered or threatened species.
+- The property is located within areas identified as essential habitats for endangered or threatened species.

 At WLS, our business model is built on compensating landowners fairly and treating them with respect.
 We compensate landowners for the conservation easement based on the value of the land as a mitigation site (not raw land).
 We can also provide in-kind farm improvements such as fencing, stream crossings, wells, waterers, and farm roads.
 Furthermore, we structure payments and/or revenue shares to suit the needs of each landowner.